Eklund2012/chess-puzzles/README.md

 - **AI vs AI**: Watch two AIs play against each other.
 - **Puzzle Mode**: Solve chess puzzles to improve your skills.

-Customize and add your own chess puzzles by editing the /puzzles/puzzles.json file using FEN (Forsyth-Edwards Notation).
+🧩 You can add or customize puzzles by editing the puzzles/puzzles.json file using FEN (Forsyth–Edwards Notation).

 ## Contact